gurock/trcli/README.md

   --suite-id           Suite ID for the results they are reporting.  [x>=1] --run-id             Run ID for the results they are reporting (otherwise
-                       the tool will attempt to create a new run).  [x>=1] --case_fields        Dictionary with case field name and value pairs to be filled in on case creation.
+                       the tool will attempt to create a new run).  [x>=1] --case-fields        Dictionary with case field name and value pairs to be filled in on case creation.
   --help               Show this message and exit.
 ```